 Tai chi is a series of movements or postures performed in a very slow and focused manner.
 Deep breaths are taken as each posture flows into the next without pause.
 During a tai chi class, your body will be in constant motion.
 Another benefit of tai chi is that it is inexpensive, requires no special equipment and can be done anywhere, alone or in a group.
 Some communities have tai chi groups that meet in public parks and perform the movements together.

-Two recent studies found tai chi can reduce the pain and physical impairment of people with severe knee osteoarthritis.
+Two studies found tai chi can reduce the pain and physical impairment of people with severe knee osteoarthritis.
 The first study by Paul Lam, MD, found that women with osteoarthritis (OA) reported less joint pain and added health benefits, such as reduced stress and improvements in their general well-being.

 A second study conducted by the Arthritis Foundation’s tai chi program showed significant benefits of tai chi for individuals with all types of arthritis, including fibromyalgia, rheumatoid arthritis and osteoarthritis.
 Participants in the study felt less pain and were more energetic and flexible, and their ability to extend reach while maintaining balance improved.